-Your name, a postal address and, if applicable, an email address and telephone number
+Your name, a postal and, if applicable, email address and telephone number

-The names of the members of your household and other close contacts In particular,
+The names of members of your household and other close contacts.
+In particular, these

-these are people with whom you had contact in the two days before your test or
+are people with whom you had contact in the two days before your test or symptoms,

 the close contact lasted for more than 10 minutes or

-at a distance of less than 1.5 metres where both persons were not wearing mouth-
+at a distance of less than 1.5 metres and both persons were not wearing mouth-

 Please check the website of your district or municipality to find out the correct forms and